Multiple $\wp$-Functions and Their Applications: Multiple -function with general index

 In the Laurent expansion of \cref{thm:depth-2-wp-formula}, the coefficients of $z^m$ for $m\leq 0$ yield only trivial relations, whereas the coefficients of $z^m$ for $m>0$ produce non-trivial relations among multiple Eisenstein series.
-The following result presents the relation obtained by comparing the coefficients of $z^m$ with $m>0$.
+The following result presents relations obtained by comparing the coefficients of $z^m$ with $m>0$.
+Numerically, we expect that these relations can be obtained by \cref{cor:shuffle-antipode} and the harmonic product.

 \begin{cor} For any integers $k_1,\dots,k_r\geq 2$, and $m>0$, we have

 \end{cor}

 From \cref{thm:depth-2-wp-formula}, one naturally obtains relations among multiple zeta values.
 This formula is a special case of Equation (2.2) in \cite{Hirose2}, which was derived by comparing the constant terms in the Laurent expansions of multitangent functions.
 The following proof essentially employs the same method as that one.
 Using this formula, Hirose obtained in \cite{Hirose2} an explicit expression for the parity theorem of multiple zeta values.
 Here, we remark that the left-hand side of the following equation is not a ``symmetric multiple zeta value''.